NikitaMGrimm/symmetric-word-triples-rust/README.md

 banana
 ```

-Running the program will output the following triples to words_filtered.txt:
+Running the program will output the following:

 `complaint placement intention`